CORRECTED-Australia's Challenger FY14 net drops; plans $500 mln fund raising

 SYDNEY, Aug 20 (Reuters) - Challenger Ltd, Australia’s largest annuities provider, said on Wednesday its annual net profit fell 18 percent to A$341 million($317 million) but said it was well positioned to tap the largely under-served post-retirement market.

-It also said it would raise A$280 million from an institutional share placement and another A$250 million in September through a listed convertible notes issue to funds growth.
+It also said it would raise A$250 million in an underwritten institutional share placement to be followed by a A$30 million share purchase plan.

+In September, subject to market conditions, the company plans to raise another A$250 million through a listed convertible notes issue.

 Overall, annuities still have a much smaller market share in Australia.
 Only about A$2.2 billion of annuities were sold last year, but industry experts see that topping $3 billion in 2014. ($1 = 1.0754 Australian dollar) (Reporting by Swati Pandey; Editing by Bernard Orr)